gregpriday/laravel-retry/README.md

     });
 ```

-#### Custom Exception Handlers
+#### Creating Custom Exception Handlers

-Create your own exception handlers by implementing the `RetryableExceptionHandler` interface:
+For more reusable exception handling, implement the `RetryableExceptionHandler` interface:

 1. Create a new handler in `app/Exceptions/Retry/Handlers`: